aquova/chip8-book/src/frontend.md

 use sdl2::video::Window;
 ```

 Next, the function, which will take in a reference to our `Emu` object, as well as a mutable reference to our SDL canvas.
 Drawing the screen requires a few steps.
 First, we clear the canvas to erase the previous frame.
 Then, we iterate through the screen buffer, drawing a white rectangle anytime the given value is true.
-Since Chip-8 only supports black and white, if we clear the screen as black, we only have to worry about drawing the white squares.
+Since Chip-8 only supports black and white; if we clear the screen as black, we only have to worry about drawing the white squares.

 ```rust
 fn draw_screen(emu: &Emu, canvas: &mut Canvas<Window>) {